exasol/docker-db/README.md

 > [!IMPORTANT]
 > Please note that the underlying base image for the Exasol 7.1 Docker image is CentOS 7, that has reached its end-of-life (EOL).
-> Consequently, official support for CentOS 7 is no longer available. __Please use Exasol 2025 or later__.
+> Consequently, official support for docker-db 7 is no longer available. __Please use Exasol 2025 or later__.

 > [!NOTE]
 > Since 2024-04-14 this repository only contains __documentation__ for the Exasol Docker image.